History of Unitarianism: Transylvania and Hungary

 No distinct trace of anti-Trinitarian opinion precedes the appearance of Giorgio Biandrata at the Transylvanian court in 1563.
-His influence was exerted on Ferenc Dávid (1510–1579), who was successively Roman Catholic, Lutheran, Calvinist and finally anti-Trinitarian.
+His influence was exerted on Ferenc Dávid (1510–1579), who was successively Roman Catholic, Lutheran, Calvinist, and finally anti-Trinitarian.
 Some argue that the growth of anti-Trinitarian opinion in Transylvania and Hungary may have partly been due to the growing Islamic influence of the expanding Ottoman Empire at the time.

-In 1564 Dávid was elected by the Calvinists as "bishop of the Hungarian churches in Transylvania", and appointed court preacher to John Sigismund, prince of Transylvania.
+In 1564, Dávid was elected by the Calvinists as "bishop of the Hungarian churches in Transylvania", and appointed court preacher to John Sigismund, prince of Transylvania.
 His discussion of the Trinity began (1565) with doubts of the personality of the Holy Ghost.

-His antagonist in public disputations was the Calvinist leader, Peter Melius (Bishop of Debrecen 1558–1572); his supporter was Biandrata.
+His antagonist in public disputes was the Calvinist leader, Peter Melius (Bishop of Debrecen 1558–1572); his supporter was Biandrata.
 John Sigismund, adopting his court-preacher's views, issued (1568) an edict of religious liberty at the Diet of Torda, which allowed Dávid (retaining his existing title) to transfer his episcopate from the Calvinists to the anti-Trinitarians, Kolozsvár being evacuated by all but his followers.

-In 1571 John Sigismund was succeeded by Stephen Báthory, a Catholic.
+In 1571, John Sigismund was succeeded by Stephen Báthory, a Catholic.
 Under the influence of Johann Sommer, rector of the Kolozsvár gymnasium, David (about 1572) abandoned the worship of Christ.
-The attempted accommodation by Fausto Sozzini only precipitated matters; tried as an innovator, Dávid died in prison at the Fortress of Déva (1579).
+The attempted accommodation by Fausto Sozzini only precipitated matters.
+Tried as an innovator, Dávid died in prison at the Fortress of Déva (1579).
 The cultus of Christ became an established usage of the Church; it is recognized in the 1837 edition of the official hymnal, but removed in later editions.

-The term unitarius made its first documentary appearance, unitaria religio, in a decree of the Diet of Lécfalva (1600); though it was not officially adopted by the Church until 1638.
+The term unitarius made its first documented appearance, unitaria religio, in a decree of the Diet of Lécfalva (1600); though, it was not officially adopted by the Church until 1638.